 We do not knowingly collect personally identifiable information from children under 13.
 If we learn that we have inadvertently gathered personal information from a child under 13, we will take reasonable measures to promptly remove that information from our records.

 To the extent required by applicable law, the Consumer may request that we inform the Consumer about Consumer Information that we maintain, and where appropriate, request that we update, correct or suppress Consumer Information that we maintain in our active database.
 We will make all required updates and changes within the time specified by applicable law, and where permitted under applicable law, may charge an appropriate fee to cover the costs of responding to such request.
 Please remember, if the Consumer makse such a request, we may not be able to provide the Consumer with the same quality and variety of products and services to which the Consumer is accustomed.
 Please direct such requests to info@AHWA.com.

 Individuals who are residents of California and have provided Consumer Information to us may request certain information regarding our disclosure of Consumer Information to third parties for direct marketing purposes.
 Such requests must be submitted to us at support@AHWA.com or in writing at: Access Health & Wellness AssociationTM, LLC 2014 South Orange Ave, Suite 201, Orlando, FL 32806.
 California privacy rights requests must include the reference “Request for California Privacy Information” on the subject line and in the body of the message and must include the email address or mailing address, as applicable, for us to send our response.
 This request may be made no more than once per calendar year.
 We reserve the right not to respond to requests submitted other than to the address specified above.

-By qualifying for membership, you can lever all aspects of the AHWA to propel your practice with telemedicine, social media and more to drive new patient acquisition and existing patient value.
+By qualifying for membership, you can lever all aspects of Access to propel your practice with virtual care, social media and more to drive new patient acquisition and existing patient value.